-Manual handling injuries and the tasks that cause them are an issue for many occupations and industries, and the healthcare profession is no exception.A study in the US has found that work related injuries suffered by paramedics could be significantly reduced by the use of powered stretchers.
+Manual handling injuries and the tasks that cause them are an issue for many occupations and industries, and the healthcare profession is no exception to these injuries.
+Unfortunately, statistics show that healthcare workers may be over-represented in these figures, facing higher incidences of injury that the average.A study in the US has found that work related injuries suffered by paramedics could be significantly reduced by the use of powered stretchers.
 The study found that by replacing manual stretchers with a battery-powered hydraulic system and assisted ambulance loading could reduce musculoskeletal injuries by as much as 78%, as less heavy lifting would be undertaken.

 Paramedics also face spine compression that is well above the threshold limit, handling approximately 140kgs (made up of the weight of the stretcher plus the weight of the injured person) every time they raise, lower or lift the stretcher.

 These factors place a lot of pressure on the body, and require specific attention from employers to ensure that these workers don’t suffer injuries related to these tasks, and the other physical stressors associated with their roles.

 Back home in Australia our health and aged care workers are also at a high risk of injury from performing manual handling tasks such as transferring or moving patients.

 Nurses and caregivers in both hospitals and residential care facilities suffer one of the highest levels of work-related back injuries compared to any other profession, accounting for over 70% of all injuries in the nursing profession.